 The FAFSA form is required to establish eligibility for need-based and institutional financial aid programs.
+The FAFSA may be completed on line at www.fafsa.ed.gov.
 There is no fee charged for the FAFSA application.
-Forms for 2013-2014 will not be processed after June 30.
+Forms for 2014-2015 will not be processed after June 30.
 The FAFSA form may be used as the single request for consideration for the Federal Pell Grant, Access Missouri Student Financial Assistance Program and all other Title IV and institutional assistance programs.